 The transition from high school to college and from college to career is challenging for everyone, but for people of faith, there’s an extra hurdle.
 It’s in these college years that we have to delve into what our faith truly means to us—not just what it is to our parents.
 Heading to college may be the first time in your life that you have complete control, and that includes how (and if) you choose to practice your religion.
 No one is going to wake you up for church on Sunday mornings anymore, or police your eating habits, or remind you to read sacred texts or spend time in prayer.
 It’s all on you.

 College can be a tough place to maintain your faith.
 You’ll encounter many people from different places with different backgrounds and faith traditions than you knew back in high school.
 You may also take classes that broaden and challenge the beliefs you were taught growing up.
-In fact, many college students end up walking away from their faith—a 2016 study found that the number of college students with no religious affiliation had tripled from 10% to 31% since 1986.
-In the same time period, those who said they frequently attend religious services dropped from 85% to 69%.
-Some students respond to these discouraging statistics by choosing a religiously affiliated college, but those schools won’t be right for a lot of people.
+In fact, many college students end up walking away from their faith.
+Some students respond to these discouraging facts by choosing a religiously affiliated college, but those schools won’t be right for a lot of people.
 If you’re a person of faith—and want to stay that way—don’t give up hope!
 There are still many ways to remain connected to your faith at a non-religious college or university.

 As with most things, consciously making the decision to pursue your faith in college is the biggest key to maintaining it.
 The fact that you’re reading this shows your interest in your faith, but intentions go a little further than that.
 Take the initiative to find resources that will support you in your faith journey.
 They may not be readily available without a little digging depending on which college you attend.
 Additionally, intention starts with you and your own faith disciplines.
 Will you commit to daily prayer and meditation times?
 What about reading your Bible?
 Are you willing to seek out a mentor?
 All of these things can take away from other valid and pressing priorities at school: classes, friends, family, jobs, volunteering—the list goes on.
 If you’re serious about maintaining your faith, you need to be willing to prioritize it in your daily life.